jmgirard/lordicon/README.md

 {{< li rehjpyyh >}}
 ```

-Look up an icon's `code` by browsing [lordicon.com](https://lordicon.com/icons), clicking on an icon and choosing Export > Embed HTML.
+Look up an icon's `code` by browsing [lordicon.com](https://lordicon.com/icons), clicking on an icon and choosing Export > Embed and clicking the code to copy it.

 ---